Brand Shoutouts

 Compare to: Chick-fil-A provides detailed Item 19 with actual franchisee performance data.
 Shake Shack is a public company with full financial transparency.
 McDonald's provides detailed Item 19 plus decades of franchisee case studies.

-In our view, the absence of Item 19 earnings claims creates an information gap for prospective franchisees making $1M+ investment decisions.
+The absence of Item 19 earnings claims creates a real information gap for prospective franchisees making $1M+ investment decisions.

 5. Third-Party Delivery Amplifies the Pricing Problem

-Five Guys burger: $12-15 + DoorDash/Deliveroo fees (30%) + tip = $20-25 delivered.
+Five Guys burger: $12-15 + DoorDash fees (30%) + tip = $20-25 delivered.
 Customer gets cold fries (hand-cut fries don't travel well).
 Portion looks small in a delivery container vs the in-store experience.

-In-N-Out chose to exit third-party delivery entirely — no DoorDash, no Uber Eats, drive-thru only.
-In our view, that protects quality and keeps prices low.
-Five Guys appears to face a strategic choice: optimize packaging, create a delivery-specific menu, or exit third-party delivery.
+In-N-Out chose to exit third-party delivery entirely, no DoorDash, no Uber Eats, drive-thru only.
+That approach protects quality and keeps prices low.
+Five Guys faces the same strategic choice: optimize packaging, create a delivery-specific menu, or exit third-party delivery.

 6. Legal Disclosures in FDD Item 3